Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Cal has combined with its opponents to score more than 52.5 points in three of four games this season.
+- Cal and its opponents have gone over the current 52.5-point total in three of four games this season.

 - Washington State has combined with its opponents to score more than 52.5 points in two games this season.

-- Saturday's total is 0.2 points higher than the combined 52.3 PPG average of the two teams.
+- The combined points per game average of the two teams, 52.3, is 0.2 points fewer than Saturday's over/under.

-- These two squads surrender a combined 59.1 points per game, 6.6 more than this contest's over/under.
+- This contest's over/under is 6.6 points fewer than the 59.1 these two squads combine to give up per game in 2021.

-- The average total in Golden Bears games this season is 48.9, 3.6 points fewer than Saturday's over/under of 52.5 .
+- Golden Bears games have an average total of 48.9 points this season, 3.6 fewer than Saturday's over/under.

-- In 2021, games involving the Cougars have averaged a total of 61.4 points, 8.9 more than the set total in this contest.
+- The 52.5-point over/under for this game is 8.9 points below the 61.4 points per game average total in Cougars games this season.

 Cal Stats and Trends